Towards Robust ResNet: A Small Step but A Giant Leap

 \section{Towards Robust ResNet}

-Residual network (ResNet) is one exemplar of DNN.
-ResNet can be described by the explicit Euler method (Definition~\ref{Euler-Method}), which naturally brings us a Euler-viewed ResNet (Eq.~\eqref{prol-Euler-viewed_resnet}).
-Inspired by the stability of the Euler method, we emphasize the efficacy of the step factor $h$ for ResNet, which enables ResNet to have smoother feature transformations.
-Such smoothness means that feature transitions take a small change at every adjacent block during the forward propagation.
-This smoothness has two-fold benefits: preventing information explosion over the depth (Section~\ref{sec:training-robustness}), and filtering noise in the input features (Section~\ref{sec:generalization-robustness}).
-All these together drive the significant robustness gains in the ResNet.
+A ResNet can naturally be described by the explicit Euler method (Definition~\ref{Euler-Method}), which gives us an Euler view of ResNet~\eqref{prol-Euler-viewed_resnet}.
+Inspired by the stability of the Euler method, the step factor $h$ for ResNet can enable smoother feature transformations due to gradual feature transitions at every consecutive block during forward propagation.
+The benefits of such smoothness are two-fold: (a) preventing information explosion over a large depth (Section~\ref{sec:training-robustness}) and (b) mitigating the adverse effect of noise in the input features (Section~\ref{sec:generalization-robustness}), both of which can significantly boost the robustness of ResNet.

-\subsection{Connections of ResNet with the Euler method}
+\subsection{Connections of ResNet with the Euler Method}